Bayya Suryanarayana Murthy

 In May 1970 he served as the leader of the Indian Delegation at the 23rd world health assembly in Geneva.
 Due to his services in the Indian system of medicine. he was awarded the Ayurveda Bandhu.

 He had deep interests in youth movements and in the welfare of the weaker sections.
 He led the Satyagraha at Tirumala Venkateswara temple demanding the entry of the underprivileged in 1947 and was successful in this campaign.
 To honour Perunthalaivar M. C. Rajah works, Bayya Suryanarayana Murthy founded the M.C.
 Rajah Memorial Hostel for the college students of the underprivileged in 1944 at Saidapet in Madras.

 He was an eminent author and was the editor of the Telugu weekly magazine Navjivan.
 He introduced essay prizes on the theme on social justice at both Osmania University and the Andhra University.
 He was also invited for a three-month lecture tour at Harvard University, in the United States of America.
 He has travelled extensively to countries like Europe, Burma, China, U.K, Thailand, Geneva, Uganda, Zurich, Frankfurt, Berne, U.S.S.R and West Berlin.

 Murthy had three siblings.
 In 1927 he married Adilaxmi and they had five children; three sons, Late, Shri Bayya Nageshwara Rao, Late Shri Bayya Prakash Rao, Dr. Bayya Kishore and two daughters, Bayya Swarajyalakshmi and Kadevari Vijayalakshmi.

 He was Hindu by religion.
 He had an excellent command over the English language and had written several short stories, essays and poems during his lifetime.
 Some the books which he authored include Revolt of Six Cores, Depressed and Oppressed: Forever in Agony, The Glimmer in Darkness, Always at the Helm of Service, Thou, the Curse (which was an under-print) and Andhra Virakumar (written in Telugu).

 He died in 1979 and was succeeded by Kusuma Krishna Murthy.
 He is remembered today as a prominent leader and a parliamentarian in India.
-He had a very active political career and made achievements which earned him recognition for his exemplary contributions to the people of India.
+He had a very active political career and made achievements which earned him recognition for his exemplary contributions to the people of India. now the year 2026 oct 29th is the 120 birth anneversery.